 Project Involvement

-Identify the local organizations/entities/groups that will be involved in, and will provide assistance/information to you to assist in, the performance of the project.
+Identify the local organizations/entities/groups that will be involved in and will provide assistance/information to you to assist in, the performance of the project.
 This includes community-based organizations and/or community liaisons representing residents directly affected by the project work in the target area.

 Project involvement may be provided by a broad and diverse group of entities including, but not limited to, community-based organizations (e.g., neighborhood groups, citizen groups, business organizations, etc.), as well as community liaisons, property owners, lenders, developers, cities/towns within a regional organization’s target area, entities that are a part of a formal partnership agreement (e.g., through an MOA), and the general public.